The call for papers is open. The deadline for proposals is 31st January 2019.

 - User experience (UX)

-Your Abstract should be a maximum of 1000 words.
+Your abstract for a full paper or lightning paper should be a maximum of 1000 words.
 It should be set out using the following sub-headings:

 - Design, methodology or approach